Stunna 4 Vegas: Early life

-He is cousins with Philadelphia Eagles defensive tackle Javon Hargrave.
+He is cousins with Minnesota Vikings defensive tackle Javon Hargrave.

 Career

 2018: "Animal" and signing to DaBaby

 In late September 2018, Caldwell released the track "Animal", which featured fellow North Carolina rapper DaBaby.
 The track gained popularity after it was posted on DaBaby's channel.
 Caldwell signed to DaBaby's record label Billion Dollar Baby Entertainment, and was featured on his track "4X" produced by Producer 20 (Igot20onmybeat) from his November 2018 mixtape Blank Blank.